How to Get Yourself Pregnant with Home Insemination

 Your Place Or Mine?

 Ideally, your donor would come to you, use a spare room and make his donation.
-If your donor prefers to be at home, you can pick the semen up and drive it home, but it must be stored at body temperature, and should be inseminated within the hour.
+If your donor prefers to be at home, you can pick the semen up and drive it home, but it must be stored at body temperature, and should be inseminated within an hour of ‘production’.
 If your donor lives more than 45 minutes away, a motel close to your donor’s house might be necessary.

 You need to be clear about the donation and insemination procedure.
 If you find your sperm donor privately, you will likely encounter one who wants sexual intercourse.
 They are not the majority, but they are out there.
 Be sure to include the agreed procedures in the donor agreement to avoid any confusion.

 Home insemination means you can be more intimate, and you should be!
 Arousal fluid isn’t just a sexual lubricant, it also protects the sperm and helps sperm to get through the vagina.
 Make sure you have everything you need, and then get hot and heavy (with your partner if you have one) while your donor is off doing his thing.

 The Main Event